rackerlabs/technical-blog/_posts/2020-01-31-to-protect-or-not-to-protect.md

 published: true
 authorIsRacker: true
 authorAvatar: 'https://s.gravatar.com/avatar/e9ef88c66315a7f955c4352a7ad2182a'
 bio: "Roman Lara is a Senior Engineer on the Rackspace specialized DDoS Response Team and has been a Racker in various roles since 2009.
 He is responsible for driving the design, build, and maintenance of Rackspace DDoS Mitigation infrastructure and services.
-Roman is a high-energy, hands-on leader whose knowledge and experience of threat trends helps develop and create powerful mitigation strategies through Fanatical Support."
+Roman is a high-energy, hands-on leader whose knowledge and experience of threat trends helps develop and create powerful mitigation strategies through Fanatical Support&reg;."
 categories:
     - Security
 metaTitle: "To protect or not to protect"